MylaErnacio/JavaAWT_Calculator/README.md

   "Java AWT Calculator"
-  This is  absic Java AWT calculator which perform arithmetic function such as addition, subtraction, multiplication, adn division
+  This is  absic Java AWT calculator which perform arithmetic function such as addition, subtraction, multiplication, and division